 Greenhouse has become the ATS that serious companies use to signal they're serious about hiring.
 Its structured interview methodology—scorecards, predetermined questions, calibration tools—appeals to organizations terrified of bias lawsuits.
 Recruiters generally like it.
 "Clean interface," wrote one user.
 "I can train a new hire on the basics in an afternoon."
 The platform's market share jumped from 6.2% to 9.2% in 2025.
 But here's the catch: Greenhouse's AI capabilities are limited compared to newer platforms.
 It does ATS well.
 It does AI... adequately.
 Several practitioners described it as "the Honda Accord of recruiting software—reliable, unsexy, gets the job done."

 SmartRecruiters wins on user experience.
 Multiple reviewers called it the most user-friendly enterprise ATS, which in this category is like being the friendliest DMV clerk—low bar, but meaningful.
 The Winston Intelligence AI suite gets mixed reviews.
-A recruiter at a retail company told me the AI screening features "actually work, unlike most of what we've tried."
-A recruiter at a tech company said Winston's candidate matching "surfaces people I'd never consider and misses people I'd definitely want."
+G2 reviews from retail industry users praise AI screening features that "actually work, unlike most of what we've tried."
+Tech industry reviewers on TrustRadius note that Winston's candidate matching "surfaces people I'd never consider and misses people I'd definitely want."
 Enterprise customers love the global compliance features.
 Everyone complains about pricing and integration headaches with existing HRIS systems.

 Lever occupies an interesting niche: the ATS that's also a CRM.
 Teams doing serious outbound recruiting—sourcing passive candidates, running nurture campaigns, building talent pipelines—gravitate toward Lever.
 "It thinks about candidates the way sales tools think about leads," explained one user.
 That's either a feature or a bug depending on your philosophy.
 The AI assistants are competent but not exceptional.
 Implementation is smoother than most.
 The company's owned by Employ now, which makes some users nervous about the roadmap.